-The default lifestyling results in a relatively cautious investment strategy at retirement age.
-This may be suitable for many but not all policyholders.
+The default life-styling results in a relatively cautious investment strategy at retirement age.
+This may be suitable for many but not all policyholders and we welcome the current review that is taking place.

 Investment - Fund range available

 For the Staff Scheme there are 5 separate funds available, Pension Deposit, Low Risk / Reward, With Profits, Managed and Higher Risk / Reward.